2. Files in the

 3. Installation.

-It is necessary to copy the contents of the package to a directory (named LSM for example).
+the package to a directory (named LSM for example).

 The program doesn't even touch Windows registers.

-4. Description of the program.
+4. Description of

-LSM program carries computation with the Least Squares Method (nonlinear regression), i.e. fits parameters of given in analytic way function(s) to given points.
+Least Squares Method (nonlinear regression), i.e. fits parameters of given in analytic way function(s)

 Such approximation may be done :